Clarkson-Applied-Data-Science/2024_ia651_Bekobo_Ahsan/README.md

 ## Recommendations:
 * *Model Deployment*: Deploy the Decision Tree model with a depth of 3 for a straightforward and effective solution, unless there's a need for enhanced interpretability.

-* *Income Integration*: Merge the applicant’s income with variables that exhibit a strong correlation to improve the model.
+* *Income Integration and feature engeneering*: Merge the applicant’s income with variables that exhibit a strong correlation to improve the model.
+A new variable could have been created to reduce correlation betweem applicant income and co applicant income or other featurex

-* *Credit Score Details*: Use detailed credit score values instead of binary indicators.
+* *Credit Score Details*: Our model heavily depend on Credit score so we think Using  detailed credit score values instead of binary indicators could have been a better option for our analysis.
 Additionally, address the model's overreliance on credit scores, which may be a limitation due to their binary nature.

-* *Dataset Insights*: Gaining more in-depth information about the dataset would provide better insights and enable more informed conclusions.
+* *Dataset Insights*: Gaining more in-depth information about the dataset would provide better insights and enable more informed conclusions like knowing the country or origin of the dataset information.
+A future project may involve comparing loan determinants in different areas.